Where should you begin with writing the perfect CV? Follow our top tips to get seen by your employer and land the job.

 Use your CV to reflect your personality and make a stellar first impression.
 Here are three presentation tips your CV needs:

-Be professional: You may be an excellent applicant, but if your email address is [email protected], then you might miss out on an interview by making the wrong impression on your future employers.
+You may be an excellent applicant, but if your email address is [email protected], then you might miss out on an interview.
+This will be their absolute first impression of you, so make it count.

 PS You should also send the document to yourself to make sure the format stays the same when it reaches the recruiter.

-As tempting as it is to write up a generic CV and send it off to every job application you see on LinkedIn, avoid this as it will likely waste time (instead of saving it).
+As tempting as it is to write a generic CV for every job you see on LinkedIn, avoid this as it will waste time.
+If an application doesn't seem personalised, it won't get you the interview.

 For each role, read the job specification in detail and research the company.
 Identify the key skills (both transferable and specific) that the role requires and include evidence of your ability to match those expectations.